 In this post, we are going to cover how to configure Wazuh to forward alerts via email.
 It is a useful way to get notifications about the most important events that occur in our monitored hosts.

-To that end, we are going to describe how the module works and show a practical case forwarding alerts for a specific purpose:
+To do this, we will describe how the module works and show a practical case of forwarding alerts for a specific purpose: